parimalarapol/50-years-income-taxes/README.md

 Did the project in Node.js and Java.

+If you want to run this project in node.js, install "readline-sync".

 FLOW OF SEQUENCE

 * app REQUIRES arizonaState/ californiaState/ kansasState/ illinoisState DEPENDING ON THE STATE ENTERED